The assessment of the course consists of five components. The components have the following weights.

 The exams will take place in the same room as our regular sessions.

 Missed exams cannot be made up – if you are ill you need to let the instructor know immediately, before the exam to make alternative arrangements.

 You may not arrive late for exams.
 If you are late, you cannot take the exam.

 There will be three mandatory assignments.
 Individual projects are to be completed without consulting your fellow students and they should represent your own work.
 A group project should reflect the work of your group, but no one else.
 If you need help, you may consult with your instructor or the Information Technology Assistant (if applicable).

 |2||Cleaning a Data Set||Individual||March 23|

 You are expected to be an active part of the learning process.
 In the first part of each class session, we’ll discuss the readings.
 This will be followed by an in-class activity.

 Carefully read the assigned material prior to each class.
 You may find it helpful to take notes on the major points of each reading, noting how the readings for that session relate to each other.

-Most Tuesdays there will be a short pre-class quiz, taken online (check the course schedule).
+Most Mondays there will be a short pre-class quiz, taken online according to the course schedule.
 The quiz will cover all readings to be discussed that week.
-Your instructor will provide the link to the quiz through this website.
+Your instructor will provide the link to the quiz through a post on the course website.

-You must complete the quiz by yourself before the start of class.
-It is “open book” – you can use the readings to take the quiz.
+You must complete the quiz by yourself strictly before the start of class.
+It is ‘open book’ – you can use the readings to take the quiz.